-- CapTech Components
+- CapTech Technologies, Components and Modules

-CapTech Components deals with electronic, photonic and micro mechanical technologies to enable or enhance defence applications for a wide spectrum of defence system technologies in areas such as C4ISTAR and radio frequency, microwave as well as optronic sensing.
+CapTech Technologies, Components and Modules deals with electronic, photonic and micro mechanical technologies to enable or enhance defence applications for a wide spectrum of defence system technologies in areas such as C4ISTAR and radio frequency, microwave as well as optronic sensing.
 Further key enabling components technologies are micro/nano electronic circuits, System on Chip, mixed signal circuits and other transversal technologies.
 A main focus is on enabling technology innovation or adaption to achieve increasing functionality, performance, integration density, reliability, robustness or safety.
 If critical and key enabling components are not available and/or accessible –which may include design, development and production processes- the development of European supply chains through R&T measures is an issue.

-- CapTech Radio-Frequency Sensors Technologies
+- CapTech Radio Frequency Sensors Technologies

-CapTech Radio-Frequency Sensors Technologies deals with Sensors and Electronic Warfare Systems applying radio frequency, magnetic and electronic technology.
+CapTech Radio Frequency Sensors Technologies deals with Sensors and Electronic Warfare Systems applying radio frequency, magnetic and electronic technology.
 Directed energy weapons are also addressed in the CapTech.
 Activities are not limited to the equipment, but also related topics are involved such as signal processing, electromagnetic propagation, signature control and reduction.

-- CapTech Electro-Optical Sensors Technologies
+- CapTech Electro Optical Sensors Technologies

-CapTech Electro-Optical Sensors Technologies deals with Sensors and Electronic Warfare Systems applying electro-optical technology.
+CapTech Electro Optical Sensors Technologies deals with Sensors and Electronic Warfare Systems applying electro-optical technology.
 Activities are not limited to the equipment, but also related topics are involved such as signal processing, laser radar technologies (including active imaging), electro-optics countermeasure, hyperspectral and multispectral imaging and image processing.

 Electro-optical sensors are also relevant to many other military capabilities like CBRN stand-off detection and intelligence, surveillance and reconnaissance (ISR).

-- CapTech Communication Information Systems & Networks
+- CapTech Communication Information Systems and Networks